Scholarly Activities

 • Palliative care

-• Diversity / professionalism curriculum
+• Diversity/professionalism curriculum

-• Presentation of cases in our interdisciplinary neurosarcoidosis and immune-mediated cerebellar ataxia conferences
+• Presentation of cases in our interdisciplinary Neurosarcoidosis and immune-mediated cerebellar ataxia conferences

 • Attendance of one national or international MS meeting

-• Completion of at minimum one scholarly writing activity with presentation / publication of the results at
+• Completion of at minimum one scholarly writing activity with presentation/publication of the results at

-• a national or international MS conference
+• A national or international MS conference

 • University of Florida College of Medicine Research Day